Working with Equations

 series cshat = beta(1) + beta(2)*gdp

 where BETA is a coefficient vector.
 Again, however, we recommend that you use the @coefs elements to refer to the coefficients of EQ02.
-Alternatively, you can update the coefficients in BETA prior to use by selecting Proc/Update Coefs from Equation from the equation window.
+Alternatively, you can update the coefficients in BETA prior to use by selecting from the equation window.
 Note that EViews does not allow you to refer to the named equation coefficients eq02.beta(1) and eq02.beta(2).
 You must instead use the expressions, eq02.@coefs(1) and eq02.@coefs(2).